mattychin/MATLAB/README.md

 # MATLAB project: Predator Prey Dynamics

-This file contains the MATLAB scripts I wrote for a project on studying the usefulness and limitations of the Lotka-Volterra model.
+This folder contains the MATLAB scripts I wrote for a project on studying the usefulness and limitations of the Lotka-Volterra model.

 ----------------------------------------------------Files-------------------------------------------------------
 Fur_Pelts_1900_to_1920.xlsx = Raw data collected by Hydson Bay Company on hare and lynx populations from 1900 to 1920.